-WHO: Monkeypox cases drop 21%, reversing month-long increase
+Monkeypox cases drop 21%, reversing monthlong increase

 Since monkeypox outbreaks in Europe and North America were identified in May, WHO and other health agencies have noted that its spread was almost exclusively in men who have sex with men.

-Monkeypox has been endemic in parts of Africa for decades and experts suspect the outbreaks in Europe and North America were triggered after the disease started spreading via sex at two raves in Spain and Belgium.
+Monkeypox has been endemic in parts of Africa for decades.
+Experts suspect the outbreaks in Europe and North America were triggered after the disease spread via sex at two raves in Spain and Belgium.

-WHO’s latest report said 98% of cases are in men and of those who reported sexual orientation, 96% are in men who have sex with men.
+WHO’s latest report said 98% of cases are in men.
+Of those who reported sexual orientation, 96% of cases are in men who have sex with men.

 “Of all reported types of transmission, a sexual encounter was reported most commonly,” WHO said.
 “The majority of cases were likely exposed in a party with sexual contacts,” the agency said.